Cancel CancellationTokenSource after a timeout

 Setting a timeout and basically forgetting about it is a nice little help, that will make the code little more clean and easier to comprehend.

-Jiří Činčura is an independent developer, .NET, C# and Firebird expert, focusing on data and business layers, language constructs, parallelism, databases and performance.
+Jiří Činčura is .NET, C# and Firebird expert.
+He's focused on data and business layers, language constructs, parallelism, databases and performance.
 He's Microsoft Most Valuable Professional and frequent speaker.
 You can read his articles, guides and tips and tricks at www.tabsoverspaces.com.